MarcinOrlowski/laravel-api-response-builder/README.md

       }
     }

-The right way of returning array (i.e. list things), it to make it part of returning object (which in code would most likely mean wrapping it in another array and providing the key):
+The proper way of returning array (i.e. list things), is to make it part of returned object (which in code would most likely mean wrapping it in another array and providing a key):

     $method_response = [1,2,3];
     $data = ['items' => method_response];